Subscribe and Follow LoGro

 John Shelby Hanks, 21, of 10500 295th St. West, Northfield is facing a charge of aiding/abetting in the sale of heroin on Sept.
 25. to a police informant.
 Hanks allegedly told police he “would drive Defendant Frank to the Cities in exchange for heroin,” according to the statement of purpose.
 Borene continued Hanks’ case to Nov.
 11 at 1:30 p.m. and set his bail at $5,000 with conditions and $50,000 without.

 Travis Roy Peterson, 19, a Northfield resident who could not give a specific address to the judge, is facing one first degree charge of selling heroin, two second degree charges of selling and one count of possessing heroin.
-Peterson, also known as “Rork,” according to the drug task force’s statement of purpose, is allegedly the largest heroin dealer in Northfield.
+Peterson, according to the drug task force’s statement of purpose, is allegedly the largest heroin dealer in Northfield.
 Peterson allegedly sold the task force informant 22.2 grams of heroin for $5,600 between Sept.
 11 and Oct.
 24., according to the statement.

 Neuville set Peterson’s bail at $100,000 with conditions or $200,000 without.
 He set his next hearing for Nov.
 4 at 1:30 p.m.